What We Do

 We introduced free Family Movie Nights in early 2024, and the turnout has been incredible!

-As of the end of September 2024, we've held three indoor, and one outdoor, PS 111 Family Movie Night.
+As of mid-April 2025, we've held five indoor, and two outdoor, PS 111 Family Movie Nights.
 These are wonderful events for our PS 111 students and parents/caregivers to spend time with each other in a low-cost, low-stress environment.

 Thank you to our incredible volunteers for running these events.
 They're a significant amount of work.
 And thank you as well to the West Side Community Fund for providing funding for outdoor movies, outreach, and low-cost concessions.